 - Stay in touch with your supervisor and the Claim Coordinator.

 - Compensation may not be paid for the first 32 hours or 4 days loss of wages, whichever is less, that the worker is totally disabled and unable to work because of an injury (MCA 39-71-736 (1) (a)).
 If the worker is totally disabled and unable to work in any capacity for 21 days or longer, compensation may be paid retroactively to the first day of total wage loss (but you will be required to repay any sick/annual leave if it was used).
 In some cases, injured workers may incur the 32 hours over the course of several months.
-Supervisors should use the Time Tracking Form to help track and verify these hours.
+Supervisors should use the Work Comp Time Tracking form to help track and verify these hours.
 Once 32 hours are reached, send the form to the Claims Coordinator.

 - If you are temporarily unable to work, you may receive weekly compensation of 66 2/3% of your gross wages at the time of injury, calculated over four pay periods prior to the date of injury, up to the maximum weekly rate determined annually by the MT Department of Labor & Industry (MCA 39-71-701 (3)).